Mattia2700/ais-markdowns/l&e/AI Act.md

 - Unacceptable risk (prohibited): like social scoring, facial recognition, dark-pattern AI or manipulation

-    - The application that violates fundamental rights by subliminal techniques, manipulation, social scoring or real-time remote biometric identification systems in public spaces
+    - The applications that violate fundamental rights by subliminal techniques, manipulation, social scoring or real-time remote biometric identification systems in public spaces

 - **High risk (conformity assessment): AI with application in education, employment, justice, immigration or law**